davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 We've expanded the course's enrollment quite a bit from last year so that more people who want to enroll will be able to.
 If you're dedicated to joining the course, be sure to stay on track with the material, and you can always reach out to the course staff by email or on the [GenEd 1080 Slack channel](https://canvas.harvard.edu/courses/75224/external_tools/63266)

-If you have questions about the enrollment lottery, GenEd is keeping [this webpage](gened.fas.harvard.edu/fall-2020) up to date with the latest info and FAQs, and you can also <a href="gened_enrollment@fas.harvard.edu">email GenEd</a> with any questions you have.
+If you have questions about the enrollment lottery, GenEd is keeping [this webpage](https://gened.fas.harvard.edu/fall-2020) up to date with the latest info and FAQs, and you can also <a href="mailto:gened_enrollment@fas.harvard.edu">email GenEd</a> with any questions you have.

 <br>